purplacid/F25-NuclearICTeam7/Route_Optimization_Subproblem/README.md

 ### Create Nuclear Location File
 First, we will need a .geojson file to hold site names and coordinates.
 A csv file of the nuclear sites and their coordinates has been provided.
-Upload this file into [GeoJSON.io](https://geojson.io/#map=2/0/20) and save it as a GeoJSON file.
-You can find more detailed instructions [here](https://support.planet.com/hc/en-us/articles/360016337117-Creating-a-GeoJSON-file).
+Open this file in [GeoJSON.io](https://geojson.io/#map=2/0/20{target=_blank}) and save it as a GeoJSON file.
+You can find more detailed instructions [here](https://support.planet.com/hc/en-us/articles/360016337117-Creating-a-GeoJSON-file{target=_blank}).

 <!-- <img src="/Route_Optimization_Subproblem/images/geojson.png" alt="GeoJSON file" height="250"> -->
 ```